wdi-sf-jan-2014/notes/active_record_associations/migrations_and_associations.md

 ## Objectives

-* Understand the Concept of ORM
+* Understand the concept of ORM
 * Review rails migrations
   * How is a table created?
   * How is a table changed?
-* Design a Database
+* Design a database
-* Create complex models with Associations
+* Create models with associations
-* Query Complex models
+* Query models with associations

 ## ORM
 __What is ORM?__ Object Relational Mapping.
 It is a layer on top of the database that provides object oriented access to the data.